Parthapratim09/e-commerce/README.md

 🛒 Ecommerce Web App
 Live Demo: https://ecommerce-i3f8.onrender.com/

 The Ecommerce Web App is a fully functional and responsive online shopping platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It allows users to browse products, view ratings and reviews, add items to the cart, and manage purchases with authentication-based access.
+It allows users to browse products, view ratings and reviews, add items to the cart with authentication-based access.

 🔧 Tech Stack
 Frontend: React.js